We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 The Fibonacci retracement drawing pattern is based on numbers from the Fibonacci sequence.
 The sequence itself isn’t totally mathematically significant – however, the ratios between the numbers are.
 This leads to five ratios that the Fibonacci sequence suggests are important in both broader nature and in trading – 23.6%, 38.2%, 50%, 61.8%, and 78.6%.

-When these figures are utilized as a part of a trading strategy, they appear as Fibonacci zones, each with a support and resistance line that can be used to identify trend reversals.
-To use the overlay, a trader will place the Fibonacci in between two extreme points in a price graph – usually the highest peak and lowest trough of a consistent trend.
+When these figures are utilized in a trading strategy, they appear as Fibonacci zones, each with a support and resistance line that can be used to identify trend reversals.
+To use the overlay, a trader will place the Fibonacci between two extreme points in a price graph—usually the highest peak and lowest trough of a consistent trend.

 The concept behind Fibonacci retracements is that during a trend – bullish or bearish – the price will typically retrace some amount, before continuing on its longer-term trend.
 This presents various opportunities for traders to profit using such a strategy.
 Paired with Fibonacci ratios, investors can see the most likely areas where a trend might momentarily correct and provide an entry/exit point.